Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/connection-approval.md

 title: Connection Approval
 ---

-With every new connection, Netcode for Gameobjects (Netcode) performs a handshake in addition to handshakes done by the transport.
+With every new connection,  Netcode for GameObjects (Netcode) performs a handshake in addition to handshakes done by the transport.
 This is to ensure that the `NetworkConfig`s match between the Client and Server.
 In the `NetworkConfig`, you can specify to enable `ConnectionApproval`.

 Connection approval allows you to decide on a per connection basis if the connection should be allowed.
 Connection approval also enables you to specify the player prefab to be created, allowing you to override the default behaviour on a per player basis.